hrand1005/grafapyAPI/README.md

 # grafapyAPI
 Python API for creating Grafana Dashboards using Zabbix as a datasource.

+# Version 0.1, Getting Started
+Everything you need to use grafapy can be found in the API directory.
+Simply change the postURL in dashboard.py to match your own, and you're ready to start creating your own dashboards.

 # What is it?
 Grafapy is a python-grafana API that specializes in creating dashboards with myriad panels of a single size.
 The API allows a user to configure grafana pages using dashboard, panel, and query objects instead of working with a JSON.